 This small cactus is just visible above the surface of the ground, as the heads emerge only slightly from the larger underground root system.
 The distinctive appearance of the head, which has given rise to the common name of "Artichoke Cactus", is formed by the spirally arranged, erect tubercles.
 At the tip of each, there are 3 to 4 flexible spines.
 White flowers emerge from the center of the whorl of tubercles and these develop into whitish-brown fruits if cross-pollination is successful.

 This striking cactus produces flowers during the summer months.
-Fruits develop if the flowers are successfully fertilised through cross-pollination.
+Fruits develop if the flowers are successfully fertilized through cross-pollination.
 The fruits dry and then split open, allowing the seeds to be washed away (and therefore dispersed) by rain.

-The Nahuatl Indians call the plant Peyotl, and it is said to have hallucinogenic alkaloids.
+The Nahuatl Indians call the plant Peyotl and it is said to have hallucinogenic alkaloids.
 It is one of the closest living relatives of the genus Lophophora.

-Temperature: It is hardy to 25 °F (-4°C) for a short period.
+Temperature: It is hardy to 20 °F (-6.7 °C) for a short period.

 Soil: Very well drained soil with little organic material (peat, humus).

 Needs a very well drained soil with little organic material (peat, humus).
 Requires full sun to develop good compact growth and watering should be rather infrequent, to keep the plant flat shaped and not become excessively elongated and unnatural in appearance.
-Use water sparingly from March till October and keep perfectly dry in winter, or when night temperatures remain below 50 °F (10 °C).
-It is hardy to 25 °F (-4°C) for a short period.
+Use water sparingly from spring to fall and keep perfectly dry in winter or when night temperatures remain below 50 °F (10 °C).
+It is hardy to 20 °F (-6.7 °C) for a short period.
 In the rest period no high atmospheric humidity.
 Ensure a good ventilation.

 Subscribe to Receive News and Updates from World of Succulents: